Veterans, Military and First-Responders Corner

 Concerns about disclosing STEs

 Active duty military service members and first-responders hesitate to share the stories of their Near-Death Experiences, After-Death Communications, or other STEs in fear of being labeled as having a hallucination, mental illness, or some other condition which will interfere with promotion opportunities.
 Likewise, many veterans and retired first-responders wait years to disclose their STE experiences, for fear of losing their benefits.

 SAI plans outreach

-SAI hopes to support all military, first-responders, and veteran personnel and their caregivers by providing confirmations of the reality of the STE experiences they wish to share.
-More so, we plan to develop a training program, to introduce Experiencers to materials which guide them to better grasp and integrate the reality of these STE experiences, and may help dispel any suicidal tendencies.
-Our current facilitator, retired army Major Linda Truax, can give a first-hand account of how learning of the reality of STEs can be an effective measure to help suicide prevention.
+SAI hopes to support all Military, First-Responders, and Veteran personnel and their caregivers by providing confirmations of the reality of the STE experiences they wish to share.
+Learning that many Veterans, Military, and First-Responders have reported Near-Death Experiences, After-Death Communications, and other STEs helps all better grasp and integrate the reality of their own STE experiences, and may help dispel suicidal tendencies.
+We have heard many first-hand accounts of how learning of the reality of STEs can be an effective measure to help suicide prevention.

-The SAI Veterans, Military, and First Responders Program is still in development.
-We are launching the program with a special Veterans/Remembrance Day Event on November 11, 2020.
-(See our upcoming events page for more details.)
-Feel free to reach out to us if you have a need to share, and if so inclined, please feel free to start you own self-awareness and self-improvement program by reviewing some of the books and videos listed below, on NDEs and other STEs in veterans and active military.
+The SAI Veterans, Military, and First Responders Program was launched with special Veterans/Remembrance Day Events in November 2020, and 2021, and a special First-Responders event in May 2021.
+See our videos page to watch the videos of these special presentations.
+Feel free to reach out to us if you would like to share.
+Learn more by reviewing some of the books and videos listed below, on NDEs and other STEs in veterans and active military.

 Suggested Videos and Further Readings